aws/aws-eks-best-practices/content/networking/ipv6/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zdXpTT0bZXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 EKS in IPv6 mode solves the IPv4 exhaustion challenge often manifested in large scale EKS clusters.
 EKS’s support for IPv6 is focused on resolving the IPv4 exhaustion problem, which stems from the limited size of the IPv4 address space.
 This is a significant concern raised by a number of our customers and is distinct from Kubernetes’ “[IPv4/IPv6 dual-stack](https://kubernetes.io/docs/concepts/services-networking/dual-stack/)” feature.
-EKS/IPv6 will also provide the flexability to inter-connect network boundaries with with non-overlapping network IPv6 CIDRs, therefor solving a 2-Fold problem (In-Cluster, Cross-Cluster).
+EKS/IPv6 will also provide the flexability to inter-connect network boundaries using IPv6 CIDRs hence minimizing the chances to suffer from CIDR overlap, therefor solving a 2-Fold problem (In-Cluster, Cross-Cluster).
+When deploying EKS clusters in IPv6 mode (--ip-family ipv6), the action is not a reversible. in simple words EKS IPv6 support is enabled for the entire lifetime of your cluster.

 In an IPv6 EKS cluster, Pods and Services will receive IPv6 addresses while maintaining compatibility with legacy IPv4 Endpoints.
 This includes the ability for external IPv4 endpoints to access in-cluster services, and Pods to access external IPv4 endpoints.

 Amazon EKS IPv6 support leverages the native VPC IPv6 capabilities.
 Each VPC is allocated with an IPv4 address prefix (CIDR block size can be from /16 to /28) and a unique /56 IPv6 address prefix (fixed) from within Amazon’s GUA (Global Unicast Address); you can assign a /64 address prefix to each subnet in your VPC.
 IPv4 features, like Route Tables, Network Access Control Lists, Peering, and DNS resolution, work the same way in an IPv6 enabled VPC.
-The VPC is then referred as dual-stack VPC, following dual-stack subnets, the following diagram depicts the IPV4&IPv6 VPC foundation that support EKS/IPv6 based clusters:
+The VPC is then referred as dual-stack VPC, following dual-stack subnets, the following diagram depict the IPV4&IPv6 VPC foundation pattern that support EKS/IPv6 based clusters:

 ![Dual Stack VPC, mandatory foundation for EKS cluster in IPv6 mode](./eks-ipv6-foundation.png)

 In the IPv6 world, every address is internet routable.
 By default, VPC allocates IPv6 CIDR from the public GUA range.
 VPCs do not support assigning private IPv6 addresses from the [Unique Local Address (ULA)](https://en.wikipedia.org/wiki/Unique_local_address) range as defined by RFC 4193 (fd00::/8 or fc00::/8).
 This is true even when you would like to assign an IPv6 CIDR owned by you.
 Egressing to the internet from Private Subnets is supported by implementing an egress-only internet gateway (EIGW) in a VPC, allowing outbound traffic while blocking all incoming traffic.
-The following diagram depicts a Pod IPv6 Internet egress flow inside an EKS/IPv6 cluster:
+The following diagram depict a Pod IPv6 Internet egress flow inside an EKS/IPv6 cluster:

 ![Dual Stack VPC, EKS Cluster in IPv6 Mode, Pods in private subnets egressing to Internet IPv6 endpoints](./eks-egress-ipv6.png)

 Best practices for implementing IPv6 subnets can be found in the [VPC user guide](https://docs.aws.amazon.com/whitepapers/latest/ipv6-on-aws/IPv6-on-AWS.html).

 In an IPv6 EKS cluster, nodes and Pods receive public IPv6 addresses.
 EKS assigns IPv6 addresses to services based on Unique Local IPv6 Unicast Addresses (ULA).
 The ULA Service CIDR for an IPv6 cluster is automatically assigned during the cluster creation stage and cannot be specified, unlike IPv4.
-The following diagram depicts an EKS/IPv6 based cluster control-plane & data-plan foundation design pattern:
+The following diagram depict an EKS/IPv6 based cluster control-plane & data-plan foundation pattern:

 ![Dual Stack VPC, EKS Cluster in IPv6 Mode, control plane ULA, data plane IPv6 GUA for EC2 & Pods](./eks-cluster-ipv6-foundation.png)